About the newsletter

-I’ve been writing about women and politics for nearly 20 years (whew): I’ve published seven books, founded one of the first feminist blogs, had columns at places like The Guardian and The Nation and written for publications from The New York Times to The Toast.
+I’ve been writing about women and politics for nearly 20 years (whew): I’ve published eight books—my latest is Abortion; founded one of the first feminist blogs; had columns at places like The Guardian and The Nation; and written for publications from The New York Times to The Toast.
 I’ve hosted a miniseries for Eater, created a documentary about purity culture, given speeches, taught classes and generally worked myself silly.
-I live in Brooklyn with my husband, daughter and dog, and I am really hoping you’re going to love it here.
+I live in Brooklyn with my husband, daughter and dog, and since Roe was overturned I’ve been in a constant state of fury.

 Why Subscribe?